Hemanthlepcha/Machine-Learning/README.md

 # Machine-Learning
-In this repo it contains some of the realtime project on machine learning
+This one my first project based on machine learning where i have built a sequential model which classifies the emotion ( Binary classification)

-#how to run this project?
+## how to run this project?
 To load and use a saved model in Keras, you can use the `load_model()` function from the `keras.models` module.
 Here's an example code snippet to load a saved `.h5` file and make predictions on new data:

 ```python